 Making application to receive an absentee ballot by mail: The deadline for making application to receive an absentee ballot by mail is:

 5pm on the fifth day before the election, MARCH 31, 2016.

 Note: Special absentee voting application provisions apply to electors who are indefinitely confined to home or a care facility, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact the municipal clerk regarding deadlines for requesting and submitting an absentee ballot.

-The first day to vote an absentee ballot in the Clerk’s office is:
+The first day to vote an absentee ballot in the clerk’s office is: Monday, March 21, 2016.

-The last day to vote an absentee ballot in the Clerk’s or Special Deputy’s office is:
+The last day to vote an absentee ballot in the clerk’s office is: Friday, April 1, 2016.